 Projects

-Queen’s University - Innovation and Wellness Centre Renovation (Heritage Building)
+Queen’s University Innovation and Wellness Centre (IWC) Renovation (Heritage Building)

 Completion: January 07, 2019